MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background.md

  [![](updating-an-application-in-the-background-images/silent.png "Regular notifications can be used to push stored silent notifications from the APNs to the device, as illustrated by this diagram")](updating-an-application-in-the-background-images/silent.png#lightbox)

 > [!IMPORTANT]
-> **Note**: Apple encourages developers to send silent push notifications whenever the application requires, and let the APNs schedule their delivery.
+> Apple encourages developers to send silent push notifications whenever the application requires, and let the APNs schedule their delivery.

 In this section, we've covered the various options for refreshing content in the background to run tasks that don't fit into a background-necessary category.
 Now, let's see some of these APIs in action.